 - Australia has both representative democracy and a monarchy.

-- The parliamentary system of government runs the country with Queen Elizabeth II of the United Kingdom recognised as the Queen of the country.
+- The parliamentary system of government runs the country with Queen Elizabeth II of the United Kingdom recognized as the Queen of the country.

 - A viceroy represents the queen as she lives in the United Kingdom.